dreamix-fmi-course-2024/web-development-with-java-lab/lab03/tasks.md

 ## Define your project structure

 ### Create entities
- 1. Create an entity package where all your elements will resides
+ 1. Create an entity package where all your elements will reside
- 2. Implement all your entity objects define by the details
+ 2. Implement all your entity objects defined by the details

-### Create repositoreis
+### Create repositories
- 1. Create a repository package where all your operation with the DB will be (make sure that the ID are auto-increment)
+ 1. Create a repository package where all your operations with the DB will be (make sure that the IDs are auto-increment)
  2. Implement default CRUD operations:
     1. RacerRepository
    ``` java